dasasathyan/dasasathyan.github.io/_posts/history/2023-09-11-santhana-dharma-in-tamil-literature.md

 permalink: "/history/sanathana-dharma-in-tamil-literature"
 ---

-Amidst the ongoing debate surrounding the preservation of Sanathana Dharma and the classification of Tamils as non-Sanathanis, it's important to emphasize that Sanathana Dharma is deeply rooted in the Vedas, Puranas, and Itihasas.
-To illustrate this connection, I've compiled references to vedas, velvis from some Tamil literatures:
+Amidst the ongoing debate surrounding the preservation of Sanathana Dharma and the classification of Tamils as non-Sanathanis, it's important to emphasize that Sanathana Dharma is deeply rooted in the Vedas, Velvis(Yajnas) Puranas, and Itihasas.

+To illustrate this connection, I've compiled references to Vedas, Velvis(Yajnas) from some Tamil literatures:

 <!--more-->